amirgambo/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script tha prints the name of a file iamafile
+How to create a symbolic link to a current working directory